 Characterisation of LEDs, Lasers, and More

-The wavelength spectrum of the emitted light determines the suitability of an artificial light source (such as fluorescent tubes, halogen bulbs, lasers, and broadband white light or UV LEDs) for a given application.
-Indoor lighting generally requires a wide range of wavelengths and LEDs for colour displays should emit chromatically 'pure' light at a known wavelength.
-The wavelength of a laser, meanwhile, determines how far signals can travel when it is used for fiber optic communication.
+The range of colours (the spectrum) produced by a light source will help decide how good it is for a given application.
+Examples of different light sources include fluorescent tubes, halogen bulbs, lasers, broadband white light sources or LED light sources.
+Indoor lighting generally requires a wide range of wavelengths but LEDs for colour displays should emit 'pure' light at a known wavelength.
+Meanwhile, the wavelength of a laser determines how far signals can travel when it is used for fiber optic communication.

-Characterising light sources is a simple process, providing that your optical spectrometer operates in the desired range.
-The Ossila Optical Spectrometer can measure the spectrum of light from the UV-A band to the near infrared.
+Characterising light sources with an spectrometer is simple and easy, providing that your optical spectrometer operates in the desired range.
+The Ossila USB Spectrometer can measure the spectrum of light from the UV-A band to the near infrared.

 (Anti)reflection Coating Efficiency Measurements

-Thin film coatings are often applied to materials to modify how light interacts with the surface.
-These coatings generally take the form of a layer of metal, to create a mirror, or of layers of transparent dielectric materials which rely on interference effects to increase or reduce the reflectivity of a surface.
+Researchers and device manufacturers often use thin film coatings to change the way light interacts with a materials surface.
+For example, a layer of metal can be used to create a mirror effect, or layers of transparent dielectric materials can increase or reduce the reflectivity of a surface.

-Dielectric coatings are used for antireflection coatings on eyeglasses, camera lenses, lasers, and microscopes.
-Spectrometers like the Ossila Optical Spectrometer can be used to quantify both the effectiveness of a coating and how this varies with wavelength.
+Dielectric coatings are used to create antireflection coatings on eyeglasses, camera lenses, lasers, and microscopes.
+Spectrometers like the Ossila USB Spectrometer can be used to measure both the effectiveness of a coating and how this varies with wavelength.

 The light that is absorbed by a material can offer insight into its atomic structure.
-For example, peaks seen in the optical absorption spectrum of a molecule correspond to the energy separation between electron orbitals.
-This can reveal information about the nature of the chemical bonds in the material.
-The amount of light absorbed by a sample can also give a quantitative measure of the concentration of absorbing molecules within the sample through the Beer-Lambert law.
+For example, peaks seen in the optical absorption spectrum of a molecule can reveal information about the nature of chemical bonds in the material.
+The amount of light absorbed by a sample can also give a quantitative measure of the concentration of a sample through the Beer-Lambert law.

 Fluorescence Detection